Profile image

 Pet care experience

 My two dogs currently live with family in Vienna, Austria, and I miss them dearly!
-This is my primary motivation for pet sitting—I truly need my "doggie fix."
-My friends in Vancouver have always called me their #1 choice for dog care because of the intuitive connection I have with their pets.
+This is my primary motivation for when I started pet sitting—I truly need my "doggie fix" and this has been the best way to get it.
+I have years of experience fostering dogs and caring for dogs owned by friends in Vancouver.
+They have always called me their #1 choice for dog care because of the intuitive connection I have with their pets.
 This lead me to signing up with Rover, which has been an incredible experience.
 Whether a guest is big, medium, or small, I love my time with them all.
 Walking, dropping in, daycare or boarding.
 The hardest part of this job is the when my time with my dogs is over; especially when boarding, I am always sad to see them go, though I am comforted by my many return clients, and the promise of meeting new furry buddies.
 My goal is to make my dog-friendly home and fenced yard, next to Queen Elizabeth Park ,a true "second home" for your pup, whether they are with me for boarding or just hanging with me for the day.
 Likewise, I will do my utmost to blend into your environment and routine when I am visiting them at your home.
-I usually board 1-2 dogs at a time.
-Depending on how well I know the dogs and their temperament I can board 3 dogs at a time in some situations.
+I usually board 1-3 dogs at a time.
+If I know the dogs, and their temperament, I can board up to 4 dogs at a time.
+I call these dogs that fit in with each other with ease, "my pack".
+For new dogs, I do help them integrate into the pack and am always surprised at how fast and how easily most dogs adapt and fall into the pack.
 If your pet is not into hanging with other dogs, you can contact me to book a solo/private boarding as well, if my calendar is not already booked.
-I typically will charge for an additional dog(extra $35 per day) for private care which, usually, will need to be booked weeks or months in advance.
-For Meet & Greets (no charge), I invite you to check out my very dog friendly home and yard which is next Queen Elizabeth Park but, if time or transportation is an issue, I am happy to come to you to meet you and your dog.
-I do also pick up pets for a charge.
+I typically will charge for an additional dog(extra $45 per day) for private care which, usually, will need to be booked weeks, or lately, as I have become quite busy, months in advance.
+For Meet & Greets (no charge), I invite you to check out my very dog friendly home and yard .
+Often after the Meet & Greet, if time allows, I like to do a walk after the house meeting with the new dog, new owner and the dogs I have in the house at the time.
+The Meet & Greet is a requirement for me to ensure the best fit for your dog and the dogs at my home.
+I do make exceptions for out of towners in which a Zoom meeting is fine.
+If time or transportation is an issue, I can to come to you to meet you and your dog though I think it is best if you come check out the digs before making a decision for your dog.
+I do also pick up/drop off pets for a charge.

 Reviews